Heavy-Duty Truck Technician - Associate of Applied Science Degree (AAS)

 • Locate and utilize service information and specifications in service manuals and web-based information systems.

-• Demonstrate desirable work habits and interpersonal skills essential to successful job performance.
+• Demonstrate the safe work habits and mechanical skills essential to successful job performance.

 (The CWI Heavy-Duty Truck Technician's program learning outcomes are adapted from the National Institute for Automotive Service Excellence (ASE) Master Standards for Medium/Heavy-Duty Truck Certification.)